Peter Hewitt (businessman): Career

+Public service

+Hewitt served as an Alderman for the Ward of Aldgate in the City of London (2012–2018).
+His published register of interests lists a range of committee memberships and civic roles during that period.

+Military and judicial roles

+Blackfinch Spring VCT plc’s annual report describes Hewitt as an Honorary Group Captain in No. 601 (County of London) Squadron, Royal Auxiliary Air Force, and as a Justice of the Peace (on the supplemental list).

+Defence sector

+UDSS identifies Hewitt as a co-founder and co-chair of the firm (established with General Sir Richard Barrons).

 Politics

 He was a part of the London policy unit for Ireland's Fine Gael party prior to their election in 2011.

-Voluntary

-Hewitt was elected alderman for the Ward of Aldgate in the City of London in April 2012.
-Shortly after his election he formed the Aldgate Business Forum to act as a vehicle to bring together businesses in the Ward to discuss key issues and to help city-based businesses gain a greater understanding of the City of London and the role of the corporation.
+Livery companies and other roles

+Hewitt has held office within City of London livery organisations.
+The Worshipful Company of Woolmen lists him as Master for 2016–2017.
+The City of London Corporation’s register of interests for him includes livery-related roles and trusteeships during his time as Alderman.
+Companies House records him as a director of The Company of Entrepreneurs Trustee Ltd (appointed 24 November 2016; resigned 18 February 2021).

 Hewitt serves or has served on a number of City of London committees, including Community and Children's Services; The Finance Committee; the City Bridge Trust; the Court of Aldermen's Privileges committee and General Purposes committee as well as the Court of Common Council.
 He is a governor of the City of London Freemen's School, trustee of Emanuel Hospital Charitable Trust and an ex officio member of the Court of the Honourable Artillery Company.
 He is chairman of the City of London's new £20m Social Investment Fund.

 Hewitt is the patron of the Aldgate Ward Club and an appeal patron of Sea-Change Sailing Trust.
 Hewitt is a Justice of the Peace.